-- § approximately \$45.0 million for the development of our commercial infrastructure to launch Xtampza, including building our sales, marketing and reimbursement functions.
-If Xtampza is approved in the United States, we plan to hire a team of approximately 100 sales representatives for the initial launch.
-In addition, we expect to deploy a smaller sales force to detail Xtampza to nursing homes, hospices and other institutions: - § approximately \$15.0 million to fund research and development efforts of our other product candidates, including approximately \$12.0 million to conduct clinical development for our second product candidate through its Phase 3 clinical trial (including Phase 1 bioequivalence clinical trials and abuse-deterrence studies and clinical trials); and - \$ the remainder, if any, to fund working capital and general corporate purposes, which may include litigation expenses (including expenses relating to the Purdue litigation) and the acquisition or licensing of product candidates, technologies, compounds, other assets or complementary businesses.
+- s approximately million for the continued development of our commercial infrastructure, including building our sales, manufacturing, marketing and reimbursement functions and funding the commercial launch of Xtampza, subject to final regulatory approval.
+If Xtampza ultimately receives final regulatory approval in the United States, we plan to hire a team of approximately 120 sales representatives for the initial launch.
+In addition, we expect to deploy a smaller sales force to detail Xtampza to nursing homes, hospices and other institutions; - § approximately \$ million to fund research and development efforts of our other product candidates, including approximately \$ to conduct clinical development for our hydrocodone program through its Phase 3 clinical trial (including Phase 1 bioequivalence clinical trials and abuse-deterrence studies and clinical trials); and - the remainder, if any, to fund working capital and general corporate purposes, which may include litigation expenses (including expenses relating to the Purdue litigation) and the acquisition or licensing of product candidates, technologies, compounds, other assets or complementary businesses.

 The expected use of the net proceeds from this offering represents our intentions based upon our current plans and business conditions, which could change in the future as our plans and business conditions evolve.
-The amounts and timing of our actual expenditures depend on numerous factors, including regulatory approval of Xtampza and the progress of our preclinical and clinical development efforts with respect to our other product candidates.
+The amounts and timing of our actual expenditures depend on numerous factors, including final regulatory approval of Xtampza and the progress of our preclinical and clinical development efforts with respect to our other product candidates.
 As a result, our management will have broad discretion in applying the net proceeds from this offering.
 Although we may use a portion of the net proceeds from this offering for the acquisition or licensing, as the case may be, of product candidates, technologies, compounds, other assets or complementary businesses, we have no current understandings, agreements or commitments to do so.
-Pending these uses, we plan to invest the net proceeds from this offering in short- and intermediate-term, interest-bearing obligations, investment-grade instruments, certificates of deposit or direct or guaranteed obligations of the U.S. government.
+Pending these uses, we plan to invest the net proceeds from this offering in short- and intermediate-term, interest-bearing obligations, investment-grade instruments, certificates of deposit or direct or quaranteed obligations of the U.S. government.

-Although it is difficult to predict future liquidity requirements, we believe that the net proceeds from this offering, together with our existing cash resources, will be sufficient to enable us to fund our operations into mid-2017, including the commercialization of Xtampza, if approved, and the continuation of our development of our other product candidates.
+Although it is difficult to predict future liquidity requirements, we believe that the net proceeds from this offering, together with our existing cash resources, will be sufficient to enable us to fund our operations into 2018, including the commercialization of Xtampza, if it receives final regulatory approval, and the continuation of our development of our other product candidates.
 We have based this estimate on assumptions, including with respect to the Purdue litigation, that may prove to be incorrect, and we could use our available capital resources sooner than we currently expect.